Wroclaw, Poland’s “European Capital of Culture”

 Located in the eastern part of Rynek, stand at the center of the city’s Market Square.
 It is unique Gothic building in European architecture, used for civic and cultural events such as concerts held in its Great Hall.

 Most of the people say that it’s the most spectacular landmark of the city.
-As I came here it was indeed a special feeling.
+As I came here indeed a special feeling.
 It was a sense of excitement and a pleasant surprise when I step into this square market.

 The Town hall building has different sides which are also another significant monuments.
 On it southern interior side you will find the City Museum of Wroclaw which exhibits housed in the former palace. with recreated royal apartments & a garden. you also will find also restaurants installed and on its west side is the Tourism Office.